cyverse/atmosphere-guides/src/project_contribution_guide/project_contribution_guide.md

 - [Atmosphere](https://github.com/iPlantCollaborativeOpenSource/atmosphere)(2), the API and back-end component of the above software project

 For clarity, this page will disambiguate all uses of "Atmosphere".

+## What are the steps to contributing to Atmosphere/Core services?

+Contribution to core-services products (usually) takes place in two different environments:

+1. [JIRA](https://pods.iplantcollaborative.org/jira/secure/Dashboard.jspa) - This is an external service where we document bugs, issues, and new features to be fixed.
+2. [Github](https://github.com/cyverse/) - This is where our codebase generally resides.
+See [Where is the code](#where-is-the-code) for more details.

+### The Atmosphere workflow for JIRA tickets
+    1. Issues/Bugs/New Features that are found in the wild, during requirements gathering, etc. should be created as "JIRA Tickets" and assigned a **fixVersion** of **Release Backlog** or **Product Backlog**.
+        1.  **JIRA **Operations**-note:** At this time the form only lets you set **affectedVersion**, which is not quite the same.
+We should make this easier for specific users (if the workflow allows for it)
+2.  **JIRA Sprints and the Agile Board**
+    1.  **Tickets are assigned** to match with the **Release** and **Sprint **Schedule:
+    2. Currently, core-services is on a **5 week** release schedule.
+There are **two 2-week sprints** and a **1-week sprint** **to prepare for and release** the branch to the production servers.
+    3. JIRA Tickets for both 2-week sprints are regularly assigned at the beginning of each release.
+        1. During the first sprint after a release, primarily 'Bug' tickets will be assigned.
+This is done to give time for the changes to "settle" on the beta server for a few weeks.
+        2. During the second sprint, primarily "Improvements and new feature" tickets will be assigned.
+    4. The third sprint, only one week long, will be split between preparing for deployment and finishing up any lingering tickets that extend past the sprint deadline.
+3.  **The Lifecycle of a ticket**
+    1.  **Starting work on a ticket**
+        1. (If applicable) Tickets will move to `**Start Design**` and work with the design pipeline to gather requirements (See The Design Pipeline section for more details)
+        2. Put the ticket into "**Start Progress**" and start writing Code to fix the bug/create the feature.
+        3. Tests are written for any new bug to verify the failure has been fixed and for any new feature to help with QA.
+(See the Testing the Code section for more details)
+        4. Documentation is written (See the Documenting the Code section for more details)
+    2.  **Reviewing a ticket**
+        1. Ensure that the checklist for your PR template is complete before requesting review. (see below for more details)
+        2. Put the ticket into "**Review**" step and assign to a project lead.
+(See Reviewing Code section for more details)
+        3. Upon merge, a project lead will move the ticket to **Resolved** and assigned to QA for final approval/confirmation.
+Notes should be included that point to the new tests/documentation as appropriate.

+### Using github to work on an issue/bug/feature
+1.  **Fork the repo you intend to work on**
+    1. If this is your first time contributing to a core-services repository, you will want to create a new fork.<span style="color: rgb(34,34,34);"> </span>Forking a repository<span style="color: rgb(34,34,34);"> allows you to freely experiment with changes without affecting the original project.</span>
+    2.  <span style="color: rgb(34,34,34);">Github's documentation for working with forks is [available here](https://help.github.com/articles/fork-a-repo/).</span>
+2.  **<span style="color: rgb(34,34,34);">Creating a feature branch</span>**
+    1. Before starting work on a new feature or bugfix, you should create a new branch.
+Creating branches for your work allows you to isolate your changes when they are ready for others to review.
+It also gives you the ability to change to another branch, to work on separate fixes or features as necessary.
+3.  **Submitting a Pull Request**
+    1. It's a good idea to make pull requests early on.
+A pull request represents the start of a discussion, and doesn't necessarily need to be the final, finished submission.
+    2. It's also useful to remember that if you have an outstanding pull request then pushing new commits to your GitHub repo will also automatically update the pull requests.
+    3.  **Specific to Core-services:** Pull requests will be reviewed **after** the "Check list" in the Pull Request template has been completed, this should include new tests and documentation!
+    4. GitHub's documentation for working on pull requests is [available here](https://help.github.com/articles/using-pull-requests).

+#### Pull Request Templates

+The pull request template used by core-services can be found on the github of Atmosphere or Troposphere in .**/PULL_REQUEST_TEMPLATE**

+> <span style="color: rgb(255,0,0);">**NOTE:** Proposals for those PR templates can be found here, and can be updated prior to merge: [<span style="color: rgb(255,0,0);">https://github.com/cyverse/troposphere/pull/536</span>](https://github.com/cyverse/troposphere/pull/536) and [<span style="color: rgb(255,0,0);">https://github.com/cyverse/atmosphere/pull/250</span>](https://github.com/cyverse/atmosphere/pull/250)</span>

+See this article for including a pull request template in your repository: [https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/](https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/)

 ## Where is Atmosphere Deployed?